Barry1/Barry1/linuxtools.md

 ### btop

-The command line tool [btop](https://github.com/aristocratos/btop) is inspired by [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).
+The command-line tool [btop](https://github.com/aristocratos/btop) is inspired by [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).
 It is a cool and colorful alternativ top the well known top command.

 ### nmap